- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Laos for the most up-to-date information.

 You should ensure you obtain an entry stamp on arrival.
-Failure to do so may result in a fine.
+Failure to do so may result in a fine or detention.

 You should use only official border crossing points to enter Laos.